ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                 self._rl_modules = rl_modules

-To construct this custom multi-agent RL odule, we need to pass the class to the :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModuleSpec` constructor.
-We need to also pass the :py:class:`~ray.rllib.core.rl_module.rl_module.SingleAgentRLModuleSpec` for each agent.
-This is because RLlib needs to know the observation, action spaces, and model hyper-parameters for each agent.
+To construct this custom multi-agent RL module, pass the class to the :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModuleSpec` constructor.
+Also, pass the :py:class:`~ray.rllib.core.rl_module.rl_module.SingleAgentRLModuleSpec` for each agent because RLlib requires the observation, action spaces, and model hyper-parameters for each agent.

 .. code-block:: python